 Conclusion

-Sometimes, the cheapest gear still has it’s own place in life.
+Sometimes, the cheapest gear still has its own place in life.